 - You’ve sent the email before checking it for spelling and grammar mistakes.

-- You composed the email while upset or angry, and wish you’d waited until you’d calmed down to click ‘send’.
+- Composed the email while upset or angry, and wish you’d waited until you’d calmed down to click ‘send’.

 How to ‘Undo Send’ in Gmail [Desktop & Mobile]